SAP/SapMachine-infrastructure/README.md

 The jobs run on our Jenkins installation https://sapmachine-ci.sapcloud.io/.

 Mercurial repos are imported to branches **jdk/jdk** and **jdk/jdk10**.
-Every view hours, we poll the upstream mercurial repositories and add new changes and tags ([*update-pipeline* on jenkins](https://sapmachine-ci.sapcloud.io/view/repository-update/job/update-pipeline/)).
+Every few hours, we poll the upstream mercurial repositories and add new changes and tags ([*update-pipeline* on jenkins](https://sapmachine-ci.sapcloud.io/view/repository-update/job/update-pipeline/)).

 The SapMachine Github Repository https://github.com/SAP/SapMachine is oranized into the following branches: